PublicDataWorks/complaint-manager/README.md

     Compiled with warnings.
     ```
   * Navigate to `https://localhost`.
-    * Because we use a self-signed certificate for local host, you will get a warning that your connection to the site is not private.
-    * In these case, please click "Advanced" and then "Proceed to localhost (unsafe)" to move to the local host web page.

-### Stop all running containers:
+### Stop and remove all running containers:
     ```bash
-    docker-compose down
+    docker compose down
     ```

 ### Instance Files